 Following on from the successful protest in Bristol against the sacking of a CNT delegate at Isban, the subsidiary of Santander.
 The Bristol Local moved the message to the streets of Bath.
 Around 15 members of SF and other activists from around the region, continued the message of solidarity that has been demonstrated around the world.

 Multinational banking group Santander was targeted for union busting across the breadth of their empire on Tuesday 1st October 2013 by the anarcho-syndicalist International Workers Association (IWA).
 A number of actions were held in Britain by the Solidarity Federation (SF-IWA).
 In Bristol, the local SF-IWA section was joined by members of Bristol Anarchist Federation, BARF & migrant Spanish workers to deliver a message of resistance to the company and solidarity with the sacked union organiser of the Spanish anarcho-syndicalist Confederación Nacional del Trabajo (CNT-IWA) union.
+The CNT has been organising within Isban, a computer services company owned by the Santander Group into which thousands of workers have been transferred.
+Workers at Isban are controlled and dismissed through the use of employment agencies.

 (Borrowed and edited from Bristol AFeds excellent blog bristolaf.wordpress.com)